imperionite/cp1ms1/MS1.md

 - **Testing Limitations:** Testing is concentrated on validating the functionality of employee data presentation, work hour calculation, and salary computation.
 System-wide testing, user acceptance testing, load testing, stress testing, performance optimization, or comprehensive security testing are not performed in this phase.
 - **Optional Features:** Any features that are not explicitly stated in the Phase 1 requirements are considered optional elements.
 Their implementation depends on time availability after fulfilling all mandatory requirements and is at the discretion of the developer, based on available time and resources.
 - **Reliance on Mentor Suggestions:** The developer welcomes mentoring and feedback from the mentor and actively seeks their comments and suggestions during mentoring sessions.
 However, implementation decisions are based on their impact on the project's timeline, feasibility, learning objectives, and available resources.
+- **Data Handling Constraints:** The provided Google Sheets contains extensive data for reference; however, due to the volume of data and time constraints, it is impractical to copy every data point manually.
+Consequently, only a subset of essential data is seeded into the database.
+- **Pre-populated Database:** The decision to seed the database via ApplicationRunner with a manually selected subset of data is deliberate.
+It aligns with the project requirements by using the Google Sheets solely as a reference for determining the necessary data attributes and values.
+This approach ensures the API is built and tested based on a realistic and representative sample of data while avoiding the overhead of integrating a live data connection.

 **Delimitations**